rajatk3566/Training_ConsultAdd_Rajat/README.md

+# Learning
+we learned about the basic concept of SQl and learned how to write basic to advance queries.

 # Question given in the Task
 Write a SQL query that performs this sampling and creates the expected output ordered by image_id with integer columns image_id, weak_label